 Ultraviolet-B, or UVB, is a type of ultraviolet radiation that is essential to reptile health in both the wild and in captivity.
 One of its most well-known function is enabling the synthesis of vitamin D within a reptile’s body.
 But it also has many other benefits, including strengthening a reptile’s immune system and stimulating the production of the feel-good hormone serotonin.

-A good red-eared slider setup MUST include access to UVB (source).
+A good red-eared slider setup MUST include access to UVB (Acierno et al., 2006).
 So in order to meet this requirement in captivity, you will need a strong, high quality UVB lamp, mounted at a safe distance from the basking area.
-Here are the best UVB lamps that ReptiFiles recommends for use with red-eared sliders and other pond sliders, categorized by vertical distance between the lamp and the basking surface:

 Your red-eared slider’s UVB bulb should be 50-75% of the enclosure’s length, mounted over the basking area (overlapping with the water area isn’t bad thing, though).
 Use a fixture with a reflector so you don’t accidentally waste any of the UVB — the above measurements are compatible with the Arcadia ProT5 and Vivarium Electronics fixtures.

 What other lights do red-eared sliders need?

 Although UVB lamps and heat lamps (we’ll get to that later) do produce some visible light, they simply don’t produce enough of it to get anywhere close to replicating daytime illumination.
 It is highly recommended to also add a 6400K or similar full-spectrum fluorescent or LED lamp to further illuminate your enclosure.
 Aside from making for some great photos, this extra light can help improve your turtle’s mental health, and is essential for growing healthy live plants in an enclosure.

 Here are some of ReptiFiles’ favorite “daylight” lamps:

 - Arcadia JungleDawn LED Bar (best for densely-planted or particularly large setups)